 THE BIRTH OF DAI-VIET

 Through out ancient Chinese exploit, the Han was the first dynasty to become conscious with territory expansion.
 Under Tartarization, the Han brought the western notion of race and nationality to the oriental world.
-After displacing the Kamara people of southern China, the Han built Dai-Viet by settling the Kinh migrants from Central China to occupy the fertile land wrested from the Kun-lun people and the migrant Yueh from Central Asia to administrate the new country.
-At the same time, the Han prepared the western part of Prey Nokor into becoming a vassal state of China with the help of the Cham royal houses.
-The advent of the Coladara uprising brought the Han southwestern development to an end and prompted the Han to build Tonkin as a Chinese military command post to guard against any Kamara' s attempt to claim back its hereditary past.
+After displacing the Kamara people of southern China, the Han built Dai-Viet by settling the Kinh migrants from Central China to occupy the fertile land wrested from the Kun-Lun people and the migrant Yueh from Central Asia to administrate the new country.
+At the same time, the Han prepared the western part of Prey-Nokor into becoming a vassal state of China with the help of the Cham royal houses.
+The advent of the Coladara uprising brought the Han southwestern development to an end and prompted the Han to build Tonkin as a Chinese military command post to guard against any Kamara's attempt to claim back its past's hereditary.

 The Displacement of the Kamara People

-The Yueh migration theory was from start, opposed and ridiculed by opposite views of Viet origin at the Red River delta (BViet: App4endix E: The Yueh Migration Theory: P. 314-315).
-In the attempts of settling the Viet communities as indegenous of south China, scholars started by denying their foundation as due to the Yueh migration that was happening at the third century BC under the intervention of the Han dyansty.
+The Yueh migration theory was from the start, opposed and ridiculed by opposite views of Viet origin at the Red River delta (BViet: App4endix E: The Yueh Migration Theory: P. 314-315).
+In the attempts of settling the Viet communities as indigenous of south China, scholars started by denying their foundation as due to the Yueh migration that was happening at the third century BC under the intervention of the Han Dynasty.
 Other scholars accepted immediately the rejection since its appears to support their own theory of the early austronesian migration (Prehistory: The Hoabinhian Factor: The Cultural Factor).
-The theory of austronesian migrating south from the Red River Delta had been for some time used as a connection of the Dai-viet' s ethnicity with southerners.
-This claim alone was enough to reject any connection of the northern Yueh migration into the Dai-viet communities of the south.
-Ommitting the fact that the southern part was first inhabited by the Kun-lun people after the great flood, the theory of prehistorical austronesian migration confirmed that the Vietnamese was native of the Red River Delta.
-As a re-enforcement, the Vietnamese legend of Lord Lac seams to indicate that they shared the same ancestors with the southern draconian societies and some scholars mistakenly identified them as Austronesian (Prehistory: The Hoabinhian Culture: The Cultural Factor).
-In reality, the legend of Lord Lac is a shared legacy of the spreading of the Draconian culture to the whole Chinese continent under the suzerainty of the Han dynasty in their early consortium with the Water Naga King Paramesvara of Southeast Asia (Notes: The legend of Lord Lac).
-From that perspective, we are confident enough to conclude that the Kinh settlers who established themselves along the Hong River were in fact the same Han people from Central China.
+The theory of austronesian migrating south from the Red River Delta had been for some time used as a connection of the Dai-Viet's ethnicity with southerners.
+This claim alone was enough to reject any connection of the northern Yueh migration into the Dai-Viet communities of the south.
+Omitting the fact that the southern part was first inhabited by the Kun-Lun people after the great flood, the theory of prehistoric austronesian migration confirmed that the Vietnamese was native of the Red River Delta.
+As a re-enforcement, the Vietnamese legend of Lord Lac seams to indicate that they shared the same ancestors with the southern naga societies and some scholars mistakenly identified them as Austronesian (Prehistory: The Hoabinhian Culture: The Cultural Factor).
+In reality, we had argued that the legend of Lord Lac is actually a shared legacy of the spreading of the naga culture to the whole Chinese continent under the suzerainty of the Han dynasty (Notes: The legend of Lord Lac).
+In their early consortium with the Water Naga King Paramesvara of Southeast Asia, the Hong kings (of the Han Dynasty) established Dai-Viet by mobilizing the Chinese from central China (Annam) to replace the Kun-Lun people of southern provinces of Quangxi and Quangtum of the Tchou's kingdom.
+From that perspective, we are confident enough to conclude that the Kinh settlers who established themselves along the Hong River were in fact the same Annamite people from Central China.
 Like the Han, the Khinh have their mentality closely connected to the marketplace and were known to be city dwellers.
-Before the establishment of Dai-Viet, evidences show that central Chinese people had been initiated to the same Tartaric culture through the Wu dynasty (Sakadvipa The Sakan Expansion: The Tchou and the Yueh-shih).
-They were by then ruled by local Yueh leadership and received Yueh Culture even though China was ruled by the Tchou dynasty.
-In contrast, the Kun-lun people whose establishment at the Red River Delta and other Southern part of China were still retaining their original Tian Culture.
-Only after the Han era that Dai-Viet was established on the ground of the eastern Kun-lun people.
-Elaboring on their disappearance from the southern part of China, the Arab merchant Lbn Said recounted (in the late eleventh century) about his knowledge of the Komara escape to the Southern countries.
+Before the establishment of Dai-Viet, evidences show that central Chinese people had been initiated to the same Tartaric culture through the Shang dynasty (Sakadvipa The Sakan Expansion: The Tchou and the Yueh-Shih).
+They were by then subjected to local Yueh leadership and continued to receive Yueh Culture even though China was ruled by the Tchou dynasty.
+In contrast, the Kun-Lun peoples whose establishment at the Red River Delta and other Southern part of China were still retaining their original Tian Culture.
+Only after the Han era that Dai-Viet was established on the ground of the eastern Kun-Lun territory.
+Elaborating on their disappearance from the southern part of China, the Arab merchant Lbn Said recounted (in the late eleventh century) about his knowledge of the Komara's escape to the Southern countries.
 He described the Komara people as brothers of the Chinese who occupy the oriental region of the earth.
 The record then mentioned their journey into Indochinese territory and down to the Malay Archipelago.

 The Chinese then chased the Komara to the islands, they settled there for a while.
 The title of the king was Kamrun.
 (KunLun: Le Kouen-Louen et les anciennes Navigation: P. 204-213)

 The Arab word "Komara" obviously was an adaptation to the Sanskrit word "Komeru" referring to the Tian communities of Mount Meru.
 For the sake of clarity we used the word "Komara" to identify both the Meru Culture and the Southeast Asian people who practiced the Culture.
-Also known as the Kun-lun in Chinese source, they were classified later as the Khmer-mon people by western scholars.
-We had seen that the title "Kamara" was actually a traditional royal title of the Khmer King officially inscribed in Khmer inscription (Kamboja Desa: The Kamboj legacy: The Kun-lun Tradition).
-On the same note, the title "Kamrun" was an Arab adaptaion to either the royal title "Kun-lun" or "Ku-long" as referred in Chinese source to the Khmer King.
-Back to the Chinese assault, the account mentions that the Komara first stayed with their king at Komoriyya on the small Komara island.
+Also known as the Kun-Lun in Chinese source, they were classified later as the Khmer-Mon people by western scholars.
+We had seen that the title "Kamara" was actually a traditional royal title of the Khmer King officially inscribed in Khmer inscription (Kamboja Desa: The Kamboj legacy: The Kun-Lun Tradition).
+On the same note, the title "Kamrun" was an Arab adaptation to either the royal title "Kun-Lun" or "Ku-long" as referred in Chinese source to the Khmer King.
+Back to the Chinese assault, the account mentions that the Komara first stayed with their king at Komoriyya on the small Komara Island.
 While the king stayed at Komoriyya, some of the people moved to the big island of Komara.
-Otherwise unidentified, the city Komoriyya was meant to be first located at Prey-nokor where the Kamara communities were regrouping themselves from the attact of the Han (Prey-Nokor: The Break-down of the Hiong-wang Kingdom: The Fight for Independance).
+Connecting to the fallen Hiong-Wang kingdom, the city of Komoriyya must to be located at Pandaranga at Prey-Nokor where the Kamara communities were regrouping themselves from the attact of the Han (Prey-Nokor: The Breakdown of the Hiong-Wang Kingdom: The Fight for Independance).
 At the same time, we believe that the big island of Komara was meant to be the Malay Archipelago that was at the time belonged to the Mahodara of the ocean naga king.
-According to the Arab's account, they later escaped all the way to Madagaska (Notes: The displace of the Kamara People to Madagaska).
-At the mean time, we believe that Mahodara included Rajpuri of Deccan where the king had the last name of Kaundinya (The Indianization: The Rise of the Gupta: The Vakataka' s Connection).
+According to the Arab's account, they later escaped all the way to Madagaska (Notes: The Displace of the Kamara People to Madagaska).

 After taking control of Central China, the Han court targeted the Tians.
-They started the policy of expanding their territory southward and Kiao-wang was brought into their control.
-The conquered Kiao-wang became Kiao-tche and the Cinisized Tonkin was formed to be its central command post.
-On most archeology sites in northern Vietnam, the Dong-son graves now gave way to the Chinese tombs indicating an influx of Chinese migrants into the region, done gradually through implantating Chinese families.
-One example of such implantion that grew along the way into becoming Chinese communities, was the foundation of the Ma-Lieuo community at Siang-lin by a Chinese general Ma Yuan.
-The Chinese word "Siang-lin", meaning the Elephant's Forest, is the exact translation of the Khmer word "Prey Damrey" identified in a Khmer legend as a city of the Hiong-wang kingdoms.
+They started the policy of expanding their territory southward and Kiao-Wang was brought into their control.
+The conquered Kiao-Wang became Kiao-Tche and the Cinisized Tonkin was formed to be its central command post.
+On most archeology sites in northern Vietnam, the Dong-Son graves now gave way to the Chinese tombs indicating an influx of Chinese migrants into the region, done gradually through implanting Chinese families.
+One example of such implantation that grew along the way into becoming Chinese communities, was the foundation of the Ma-Lieuo community at Siang-Lin by a Chinese general Ma-Yuan.
+The Chinese word "Siang-Lin", meaning the Elephant's Forest, is the exact translation of the Khmer word "Prey Damrey" identified in a Khmer legend as a city of the Hiong-Wang kingdoms.
 As to its location Chinese sources gave out some information below.

 (FUNAN: P. 282)